 The district also may use staff development that is designed and approved by the district-level site-based decision-making committee.
 The district must provide scientifically based staff development relating to the instruction of students with disabilities to educators who work primarily outside of special education and who do not possess the knowledge and skills necessary to implement the individualized education programs of students receiving instruction from the educators.

-School districts must provide training in the following:
+School districts must provide training in

 This training must use a program based upon best practices and recommended by the Health and Human Services Commission/TEA.
 The training may include two or more of the listed topics together (a TCTA-initiated provision).